Close-up of elegant marble columns with intricate details

 The following tips can help you submit a strong claim, ensuring you get what you deserve when facing physical injuries and financial loss:

 Far too often, car accident victims have had their insurance claims denied due to preventable errors.
-At The Law Office of Mallon & Tranger of Monmouth County, we are strong advocates of personal injury victims because we believe they deserve fair compensation for their injuries.
+At Mallon, Tranger & Budzek of Monmouth County, we strongly advocate for personal injury victims because we believe they deserve fair compensation for their injuries.

-Having represented thousands of clients for motor vehicle accident issues in Monmouth County and Ocean County, and throughout New Jersey, we know the questions that victims have after crashes.
-We are providing these answers to frequently asked car accident questions to help you make smart choices.
+Having represented thousands of clients for motor vehicle accident issues in Monmouth County and Ocean County, and throughout New Jersey, we know victims’ questions after crashes.
+We answer frequently asked car accident questions to help you make smart choices.

 Why do I need to contact the police after an accident?